How to Reduce Winter Ice in Hutchinson Driveways

 Is it better to apply de-icer before or after snow?

 Apply before snowfall for best results.
 Pre-treatment prevents bonding.
-If applied after, it’s less effective and requires more product.
+If applied after, its less effective and requires more product.

 Where can I buy eco-friendly ice melt in Hutchinson?